clemsos/writings/_quora/2015-02-21-If-you-have-the-opportunity-to-work-at-investment-banking-in-mainland-China-Hong-Kong-and-Taiwan-which-one-would-you-choose-Why.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to If you have the opportunity to work at investment banking in mainland China, Hong Kong, and Taiwan, which one would you choose?
+    If you have the opportunity to work at investment banking in mainland China, Hong Kong, and Taiwan, which one would you choose?
 Why? - Quora
 ---